 The construction of figures is performed as follows:

-- Some initial cycles can be explicitly defined by a user.
+Further initial cycles can be explicitly defined by a user.
 Points can

 be simply added